Erwarton: St. Mary's church, Erwarton

 Monuments within St. Mary's church date from the 13th century, although the present building is largely 15th century.
 A copy of a drawing of Queen Anne Boleyn by Holbein is attached to the 1912 organ.
 Under the organ is a note stating "...after her execution in the Tower of London, 19 May 1536, it was recorded that her heart was buried in this church by her Uncle, Sir Philip Parker of Erwarton Hall".
 In 1837 a leaden casket was discovered in the church which, by tradition, is believed to contain Boleyn's heart, although there was no inscription.
 The church baptismal font is adorned with a rather distinctive example of a Tudor Rose.
 The church tower was strengthened in the 1800s after damage by lightning, but by 2012 was in desperate need of repair.

 Erwarton Hall

-Erwarton Hall, a Grade II* listed building, was rebuilt in about 1575.
+Erwarton Hall, a Grade II* listed building, was rebuilt in about 1575 by Sir Phillip Parker.
 The Grade I listed gatehouse is a well-known local landmark.

+The estate passed through marriage to John Howe, 2nd Baron Chedworth in the C18 and in 1775 was sold to Charles Berners.
+Between 1905 and 1976 the Hall was leased to the Admiralty for the use of the Commanders of HMS Ganges, a training establishment based at Shotley Gate.
+It has been in private hands since the navy's departure.